 try!, or as I now call it (thanks weaksauce) the “Swift YOLO operator“.
 There’s almost always a better way to approach coding but I don’t want it removed from the language.

-Also upcoming are a proposal to use a distinct keyword for associated type declarations (seems like a no-brainer yes), one that attempts to tweak the way superclass methods are partially applied (I am agnostic at this point, haven’t really read this thoroughly), and one by Kevin Ballard about Unicode scalar views — which follows the Second Rule of Kevin.
-The Second Rule of Kevin goes like this: If Kevin has proposed it, I probably support it even though I need to read through it at some point before the voting goes live.
+Also upcoming are a proposal to use a distinct keyword for associated type declarations (seems like a no-brainer yes), one that attempts to tweak the way superclass methods are partially applied (I am agnostic at this point, haven’t really read this thoroughly), and one by Lily Ballard about Unicode scalar views — which follows the Second Rule of Lily.
+The Second Rule of Lily goes like this: If Lily has proposed it, I probably support it even though I need to read through it at some point before the voting goes live.